openstack-archive/boartty/doc/source/configuration.rst

 config file or the command line.

 Each keymap contains a mapping of command -> key(s).
-If a command is not specified, Gertty will use the keybinding specified in the default map.
+If a command is not specified, Boartty will use the keybinding specified in the default map.
 More than one key can be bound to a command.

-Run `gertty --print-keymap` for a list of commands that can be bound.
+Run `boartty --print-keymap` for a list of commands that can be bound.

 The following example modifies the `default` keymap:

 .. code-block: yaml
    keymaps:
      - name: default
-       diff: 'd'
+       leave-comment: 'r'
      - name: custom
-       review: ['r', 'R']
+       leave-comment: ['r', 'R']
-     - name: osx #OS X blocks ctrl+o
+     - name: osx  # OS X blocks ctrl+o
-       change-search: 'ctrl s'
+       story-search: 'ctrl s'

 To specify a sequence of keys, they must be a list of keystrokes